A-Maugli/akt03/README.md

 ?
 Which language would you like to use for the smart contract?
 TypeScript 📘 ?
 Name of project / directory to create the project in: biz_kor
 ```
+Note: by default, algorand-typescript compiler was used, not TealScript.

+### Contracts

 Go to contracts, load dependencies
 ```
 cd projects/biz_kor-contracts
 npm install
-# or: algokit project bootstrap
+# or: algokit project bootstrap all
 ```

 Compile contract & make typed client